CORNET: Learning Table Formatting Rules By Example: Approach

 \subsection{Semi-supervised Clustering}

-Rather than immediately combine predicates into rules, we first predict the expected output of the rules on the column's unobserved (i.e., unformatted) cells.
-This allows us to leverage the relatively small search space of output configurations over cell properties to find programs that generalize to similar cells. \system{} biases the output using a programmatic vocabulary of predicates instead of relying on arbitrary cell clustering. \cite{FlashProfile} uses the same concept but with the programmatic vocabulary of regular expressions.
+Rather than immediately combine predicates into rules, we first predict the expected output of the rules on the unformatted cells by clustering.
+There are $2^n$ ways to cluster a column of $n$ cells in two clusters (formatted and unformatted) but $2^{2^p}$ unique rules can be written with $p$ predicates, where $n < p \ll 2^p$.
+In other words, many rules yield the same clustering.
+Clustering then allows us to leverage the relatively small search space of output configurations to find programs that generalize to similar cells. \system{} biases the predicted output towards the generated predicates by using their output to compute the similarity between cells.
+FlashProfile \cite{FlashProfile} uses the same concept with regular expressions to learn syntactic profiles of data.

 More concretely, we assign a (potentially noisy) formatting label $\hat{f_i}$ to each unobserved cell $c_i \notin C_{obs}$ by building on two insights.
 First, tables are typically annotated by users from top to bottom, which implies that there is positional information available.
 In particular, cells $c_i \notin C_{obs}$ such that there exist $c_j, c_k \in C_{obs}$ for which $j < i < k$ are likely intended to have no formatting associated with them.
 We refer to this set of $c_i$ as \emph{soft negative examples} \cite{raza2020web}.
-Second, user provided examples $C_{\text{obs}}$ should be treated as hard constraints---we assume that the user has provided their formatting goals without errors.
+Second, user provided examples $C_{\text{obs}}$ should be treated as hard constraints---we assume that the user has provided their formatting goals without errors, which is a common assumption in most PBE systems~\cite{flashfill}.